-Policy: To safeguard their interests and to protect them from harm, special ethical and regulatory considerations apply for reviewing research involving children.
+Special ethical and regulatory considerations apply when reviewing research involving children, to protect the minor subjects' interests and to protect children from harm.
 The IRB may approve research involving children only if special provisions are met in addition to the other criteria required for approval.
-The IRB must classify research involving children into one of four categories and document its discussions of the risks and benefits of the research study.
+The IRB must classify research involving children into one of four defined risk categories and document its discussions of the risks and benefits of the research study.